NextronSystems/thor2timesketch/README.md

 ___
 ## Filter Configuration

-Thor2timesketch supports two filter scopes:
+Thor2timesketch supports two filter scopes.
+The usage of filters is optional and sane defaults are used (that can be explicitly written to a config using the `--generate-filter` flag):

 ### 1. [Standard THOR logs (JSON v1 / v2)](https://thor-manual.nextron-systems.com/en/latest/usage/output-options.html#json-output-json)